How To Buy a Pub With a Mortgage

 FAQs

-Yes, you certainly can but you’ll need to apply for what’s called a semi-commercial mortgage.
-This caters to properties that will act as both a business and a home.
+Yes, you certainly can, but you’ll need to apply for a semi-commercial mortgage.
+This type of mortgage is for properties that will serve as both a business and a home.

-This is possible but you’d need to put up another form of security.
+This is possible, but you’d need to put up another form of security.
 Another property you have equity in could be an option.
-A broker would be able to share which lenders might be open to this arrangement.
+A broker can share which lenders might be open to this arrangement.

 Ask a quick question